Martha Needle

-Martha Needle (9 April 1863 – 22 October 1894) was an Australian serial killer who was hanged for poisoning her husband, three children, and prospective brother-in-law.
+Martha Needle (née Charles; 9 April 1863 – 22 October 1894) was an Australian serial killer who was hanged for poisoning her husband, three children, and prospective brother-in-law.
 She was convicted for the murder of Louis Juncken, brother of her fiancé Otto Juncken, on 15 May 1894.
 Although Needle collected substantial sums of insurance money, her exact motive for murdering her family has not been determined.
 Several times she stated her innocence, but she was eventually hanged.
+She has been nicknamed The Black Widow of Richmond.

 Early life

 Needle was born Martha Charles on 9 April 1863 in Morgan, South Australia; her father died when she was quite young.
 In 1870, her mother Mary Charles married Daniel Foran and had two more children.
 They were poor and lived in a small two-room house in North Adelaide.
 Needle claimed that she was often beaten with a stick or rope by her mother and at 12 she was indecently assaulted by her stepfather.
 She left home at 13 and started working as a housekeeper and married Henry Needle in 1882 when she was 18.
 The marriage was happy and the couple had three daughters - Mabel, Elsie, and May - before the family moved to the Melbourne suburb of Richmond in 1885.
 After the move, the relationship between Martha and Henry Needle deteriorated; she was an attractive woman and enjoyed the company of men; he was a shy, jealous man who often beat her.